 Influenza is a significant cause of death and hospitalization in Nova Scotia, especially for residents of settings like LTCFs.
-Residents are at increased risk of influenza and influenza related complications due to age, compromised health status and institutional living environment.
-Given these risk factors for residents of LTCFs and the ability of the vaccine to provide superior protection in comparison to the quadrivalent influenza vaccine, this vaccine is offered for free to residents of such facilities.
-All staff and those residents of LTCFs less than 65 years of age should be offered the quadrivalent influenza vaccine.
+Residents of LTCFs are at increased risk of influenza and influenza related complications due to age, compromised health status and institutional living environment.
+Given these risk factors for residents of LTCFs, the high-dose trivalent influenza vaccine is offered for free to residents of such facilities.
+All staff and those residents of LTCFs less than 65 years of age should be offered the the standard dose quadrivalent influenza vaccine.